Coffee could be killing your productivity. As former Googlers say, relying on your morning cup of Joe is likely to worsen your work rate.

 However, in a broader sense – any piece of software that allows you to stay productive is a productivity tool.
 Moreover, there are specific tools for different business fields.
 E.g. marketers use Hootsuite, Buffer, Sprout Social and other apps.

-For starters, I’ll list 10 productivity apps for solving different challenges.
-Either I or our team tried most of them ourselves, so we’re basically sharing the experience.
+For starters, I’ll list productivity apps for solving different challenges.
+Our team tried most of them ourselves, so we’re basically sharing our first-hand experience.
 You are welcome to give your impression of a particular tool in the comments.

 Manage your projects